 Your Leadership Legacy: Why Looking Toward the Future Will Make You a Better Leader Today

-Most leaders believe that the best time to define their legacy is after one has completed his or her mission.
-However, you’ll soon learn that it’s best to be thinking about your legacy now.
-In doing so, you will remain on a quality path that will ensure a honorable legacy.
+details why it’s best to be thinking about your legacy now.
+In doing so, you will remain on a quality path that will ensure right decisions, quality results and will ensure a honorable legacy.